wjbenfold/iris/docs/src/whatsnew/dev.rst

    :func:`~iris.plot.scatter`. (:pull:`4616`)

 #. `@wjbenfold`_ prevented an ``AttributeError`` being logged to ``stderr`` when
-   a `~iris.fileformats.cf.CFReader` that fails to initialise is garbage collected. (:issue:`3312`, :pull:`4646`)
+   a :class:`~iris.fileformats.cf.CFReader` that fails to initialise is garbage collected. (:issue:`3312`, :pull:`4646`)